 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days reduces my vocabulary to four letter words — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+Yay, I've joined the SpaceFace / MyBook revolution.

 Self-improvement is not restricted to once a year as a New Year gig.
 It’s a continuous process.
 Let’s all change one little thing.
 Today.

 - · 1508 words (devours about 7 mins)

 Gimme an ‘L’.
 Gimme a ‘G’.
 Gimme a ‘B’.
 Gimme a… ‘T’… ‘I’… ‘A’… WTF?
 I can’t keep up.

 - · 1588 words (wastes about 8 mins)